Effect of Type II Strong Gravitational Lensing on Tests of General Relativity: Introduction

 \section{Introduction}

 Einstein's theory of general relativity (GR) has been extensively tested and validated in weak-field, low-speed, and linear gravity regimes~\cite{Will:2014kxa,Wex:2014nva,Will:2014kxa,Wex:2014nva,Weisberg:2004hi,Voisin:2020lqi,Kramer:2021jcw}.
-However, the detection of gravitational waves (GWs) from binary black hole (BBH) mergers provides a unique opportunity to probe GR in the highly nonlinear, strong-field regime, which is inaccessible through other means.
+However, the detection of gravitational waves (GWs) from binary black hole (BBH) mergers provides a unique opportunity to probe GR in the highly nonlinear, strong-field regime, an otherwise inaccessible domain.
+This regime has been the focus of several tests over the years, none of which have revealed statistically significant deviations from GR~\cite{GW150914_TGR,GW170817_TGR,O2_TGR,O3a_TGR,O3b_TGR}.
 Testing GR using GWs relies on waveform models that are compared with the detected GW data.
-Further, the current tests of GR carried out by the LIGO-Virgo-KAGRA (LVK) collaboration, are based on waveform models that neglect certain physical effects that could be present in the signal.
+The current tests of GR carried out by the LIGO-Virgo-KAGRA (LVK) collaboration, are based on waveform models that neglect certain physical effects that could be present in the signal and give rise to false deviations from GR~\cite{Gupta:2024gun}.
 One such effect is strong gravitational lensing, wherein a mass located between the source and observer bends the GW signal, potentially producing multiple images with different magnifications and arrival times (see, e.g.,~\cite{Schneider:1992bmb,Narayan:1996ba,Dai:2016igl,Ng:2017yiu,Oguri:2018muv}).
 Another effect that is not currently included in GW tests of GR carried out by the LVK is eccentricity, and these tests are indeed found to produce spurious deviations from GR when applied to signals with nonnegligible eccentricity~\cite{Saini:2022igm, Bhat:2022amc, Narayan:2023vhm, Saini:2023rto, Shaikh:2024wyn}.